Kong/docs.konghq.com/app/deck/guides/ci-driven-configuration.md

 as your are configure Kong but are never verifying.
 The system could be out of sync and can go undetected until another change is performed.

-Anytime you use decK within such an automated environment, including a `deck ping` command in the beginning of your script can ease debugging in future as it usually rules out connectivity issues between decK and Kong.
+Any time you use decK within an automated environment, including a `deck ping` command in the beginning of your script can ease debugging in future as it usually rules out connectivity issues between decK and Kong.